irmakoz1/Energy_Consumption_Analysis_RF_HMM/README.md

 # Energy_Consumption_Analysis_RF_HMM
-This repository investigates the environmental factors effects on energy consumption and forecasts for next month using the historical ASHRAE challenge dataset (1994)
+This repository investigates the environmental factors effects on energy consumption and forecasts the next coming month using the historical ASHRAE challenge dataset (1994)